Programmes for female doctoral candidates

 In addition the ARIADNETechNat mentoring program offers individual support for personal development and questions concerning career decisions.

-Funding is available for female doctoral candidates in departments with a very low percentage of women to take advantage of individual coaching (e.g. for working specifically on a personal weakness).
+Funding is still available for female doctoral candidates in departments with a very low percentage of women to take advantage of individual coaching (e.g. for working specifically on a personal weakness).
 Funding is only available for the departments of Elektrotechik (EEI), Informatik (INF) and Maschinenbau (MB).
 It is generally up to the doctoral candidates themselves to find a suitable coach.
 However, the Centre for Continuing Education in University-Level Teaching (FBZHL) or the womens’ representatives can help if necessary.
 The maximum funding available for coaching is €1,200 per applicant.

 Applications must be submitted at least 6 weeks before the start of the coaching.
 Please sent your application in electronic form to Hanna Stöcker.